QuEST-Kit/QuEST/README.md

 ```

 In general, leave the initialization and cleanup sections and edit the rotations, measurement and phase gate
 sections.
 Further explanations are in the template file.
-The full list of QUEST library functions that can be used here is listed in qubits.h.
+The full list of QuEST library functions that can be used here is listed in qubits.h.

 ## Multi node code